-The replacement of the voluntary National Household Survey by the restoration of the long-from Census in 2016 allows for accurate comparison between 2016 and 2006 Census information, and for Censuses prior to 2006.
-The mandatory 2016 Census results can not be easily compared to the results of the voluntary 2011 National Household Survey due to the differing sample and lower response rates to the voluntary survey.
+In order to compare 2011 and 2016 data, it is important to be aware of changes to Census data collection methods that have occurred in the last decade.
+The replacement of the voluntary 2011 National Household Survey by the restoration of the long-from Census in 2016 allows for accurate comparison between 2016 and 2006 Census information, and for Censuses prior to 2006.
+The mandatory 2016 Census results can not be easily compared to the results of the voluntary 2011 National Household Survey due to the differing sample and lower response rates of the voluntary survey.
 When comparing Ward Profile data for years 2011 to 2016, users should be aware that the results of the 2016 Long-Form Census are considered to be more reliable than those the 2011 National Household Survey.
 For example, the results of the 2011 National Household Survey were found to significantly undercount employment in the City.

 When comparing Ward Profile data between these years, readers should be aware of which Census questionnaires were used in each year for each topic.
 Comparing the same topics, but with different questionnaires and samples will impact comparability.
-In particular, users and readers of the Ward Profiles should be aware of the different population/ household samples used in 2011 and 2016 to produce the Ward data for "Households & Dwellings", "Families" and "Language Groups".

-The following table provides a summary by Ward Topic of the census questionnaires used in both 2011 and 2016 by Statistics Canada, in producing the custom tabulations used in the City of Toronto Ward Profiles.
+In particular, users and readers of the Ward Profiles should be aware of the different population and household samples used by Statistics Canada in 2011 and 2016 to produce the Ward data for Population, Dwellings, Population in Dwellings and Families.
+The following table provides a summary by Ward Topic of the Census questionnaires used in 2011 and 2016 by Statistics Canada, the results of which were assembled by Statistics Canada to prepare the custom tabulations used in the City of Toronto Ward Profiles.

-Ward Profile Topic 2016 Profile Data 2011 Profile Data Population Short Form Census Short Form Census Dwellings Long Form Census Short Form Census Families Long Form Census Short Form Census Population in Dwellings Long Form Census National Household Survey Migration & Mobility Long Form Census National Household Survey Language Groups Long Form Census Short Form Census Education Long Form Census National Household Survey Ethnocultural Long Form Census National Household Survey Labour Force Long Form Census National Household Survey
+Ward Profile Topic 2016 Data 2011 Data

+Population Short Form Census Short Form Census

+Dwellings Long Form Census Short Form Census

+Families Long Form Census Short Form Census

+Population in Dwellings Long Form Census National Household Survey